alanphys/BeamSchemeV1/readme.txt

 9) Release notes
 These detail new or changed functionality in BeamScheme.
 Please see the History for bug fixes.

+Version 1.04
+Documentation has been revised.
+Menu items for normalisation have been added.
+Alternative file extensions for DICOM files have been added.

 Version 1.03
 Bug fix release.
 Add FWTM and NM-Res protocol for tomographic resolution.